Baron-von-Riedesel/Jemm/Readme.txt

    isn't compatible with the VME option.
 This requirement is a strong sign that this extender switches to V86 mode on its own, which is a bad idea for a VCPI client.

+ þ Unlike MS Emm386, Jemm does not try to identity-map extended memory in its address space.
+This prevents the PL0 debugger 386SWAT from "intruding".

  þ The FASTBOOT option can work with many versions of DOS.
 However, additional settings might be needed: